 Departmental Liaison Officers (DLOs) are staff appointed by their department to facilitate communication and liaison between the ministerial office and the portfolio department.

-Basis of employment
+1.1.3 Basis of employment

 Ministerial staff drawn from the Queensland Public Service

-In accordance with S13 of the Ministerial and Other Office Holder Staff Act 2010 Public Servants engaged in this manner retain their rights and privileges under the Public Service Act 2008 and are provided with terms and conditions of employment contained in Directives issued under S26(1) and (2) of the Ministerial and Other Office Holder Staff Act 2010.
+Public servants appointed in this way retain their rights and privileges under the Public Service Act 2008 (PDF, 999 KB) and receive terms and conditions of employment contained in Directives issued under s26(1) and (2) of the Ministerial and Other Office Holder Staff Act 2010 (PDF, 474 KB).

 Ministerial staff engaged from outside the Queensland Public Service